 Around a third of the world’s agricultural land is degraded and this degradation is increasing rapidly.
 Agriculture is the largest cause of this growing problem.
 Unsustainable practices such as overgrazing, over-fertilisation and slash-and-burn agriculture have an adverse effect on farmers everywhere.
 As the productivity of arable land declines, farmers suffer the consequences through reduced yields.
 They often have no real means to change the situation because of limited access to finance, alternative markets and methodologies.

 Grounded partners with farmers to address their most pressing problems head-on.
 We work with them to explore and develop sustainable agricultural models that are markedly more sustainable and more profitable.
-Through a thoroughly holistic approach we systematically develop landscape-scale businesses that produce higher yields while simultaneously having a lower impact on the environment.
+Through a thoroughly holistic approach we systematically develop landscape-scale businesses that produce higher yields while simultaneously having a positive impact on the environment.
 In so doing we support and foster the mass restoration of nature and degraded farmland across sub-Saharan Africa.